-For my upcoming extended trip out west, I plan on doing a lot of boondocking in some fantastic spots with gorgeous views and wide open country.
+For my upcoming extended trip out west, I plan on boondocking in some fantastic spots with gorgeous views and wide open country.
 However, that leaves me smack in the middle of nowhere.
 No matter how high I hold my cell phone and recite “Can you hear me now”, there will be no response.
 I’m fine with that.
 Cut the cord for a while and just enjoy being unconnected.

 While talking around the world would be nice, I really just need a range of a hundred miles or so.
 VHF radios on the 2 meter band work well when there are repeaters within 30-50 miles.
 Out west the repeaters are spread thin in the boondocks.
 They will be useful when present, and I have a VHF/UHF radio installed to call for help on those repeaters if needed.